"I KEEP six honest serving-men

 - Why am I here?

 None of the above questions can be answered with a simple, yes or no.

-Open questions leave room for a description or opinion, and are more useful in eliciting information.
+Open questions leave room for a description or opinion, and are more useful in getting extra information.

-There are eight wh-questions - what, when, where, which, who, whom, whose and why and to this list we usually add how as they are all used to elicit particular kinds of information.
+There are eight wh-questions - what, when, where, which, who, whom, whose and why and to this list we usually add how, and they are all used to elicit particular kinds of information.